jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 Non-consecutive qubits are a problem in real quantum computers because the qubits are typically physically arranged in a grid.
 Operations such as CX (aka controlled-NOT) involve interactions between the qubits, requiring them to be to be physically adjacent.

-In a quantum computer programming language it is usual to work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without worrying about such issues.
+In a quantum computer programming language and quantum circuit diagrams, it is usual to work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without worrying about such issues.
 Software then compiles these into sequences of lower-level operations that supported by the quantum hardware.

 ## Other Bases